nicolasventer/React-Project-Template/Server/README.md

 ## Test

-For behaviour specific to tests, use the variable `testConfig.enable` defined in `src/testConfig.ts`.
+For behavior specific to tests, use the variable `testConfig.enable` defined in `src/testConfig.ts`.

 Execute tests with: